Obsidian-TTRPG-Community/Starfinder-SRD-Markdown/Rules/SF1E/Afflictions/Drugs.md

 **Price**:: 650
 **Type** drug (drug (injury)); **Save** Fortitude DC 16; **Addiction** DC 16 (mental)
 **Track** Dexterity; **Effect** +1 morale bonus to Culture checks for 2 hours.
 During this time, gain [[Fear]] (2nd level) and [[Share Language]] as spell-like abilities (CL 6th), each usable once.
-Dragontongue bonds to the language center of the brain, granting psychic confidence and an intuitive understanding of [[Languages]].
+Dragontongue bonds to the language center of the brain, granting psychic confidence and an intuitive understanding of [[Character Generation#Languages]].

 # Dreamshiver